Who We Are

 Bridging the Gap is devoted to developing one-on-one relationships of mentorship and friendship for refugee youth ranging in age from 5 to 15 and from countries including Burma, Congo, Iraq, Liberia, Nepal, Russia, Sierra leone, Somalia, Sudan, Tanzania, Thailand, and Tongo resettled in the local community.

-Daycare aims to serve the children in day care facilities in the community by providing additional individual attention as well as facilitating group activities and supporting the teachers.
+Child Care aims to serve the children in child care facilities in the community by providing additional individual attention as well as facilitating group activities and supporting the teachers.

 Youth Mentoring works with youth in structured academic oriented activities.
 Mentoring relationships develop through activities such as chess, book clubs, computer literacy, or music lessons.